Nexela/StrictEngagements/README.md

 # Strict Engagements

 ##ALPHA - This is an alpha version and may contain bugs.
-Make sure to backup your saves!

 ###A Factorio mod that stops you from placing entities near enemies.